World government: Garry Davis

 In France, 1948, Garry Davis began an unauthorized speech calling for a world government from the balcony of the UN General Assembly, until he was dragged away by the guards.
 Davis renounced his American citizenship and started a Registry of World Citizens.
 On September 4, 1953, Davis announced from the city hall of Ellsworth, Maine, the formation of the "World Government of World Citizens" based on three "World Laws": One God (or Absolute Value), One World, and One Humanity.
-Following this declaration, he formed the United World Service Authority in New York City as the administrative agency of the new government.
-Davis claimed this agency was mandated by Article 21, Section 3 of the Universal Declaration of Human Rights.
-Its first task was to design and begin selling "World Passports", which the organisation argues is legitimatized by on Article 13, Section 2 of the UDHR.

 Atomic impact

 The world government movement reached its peak of popularity following the atomic bombing of Japan, especially in the West and Japan.
 Particularly evident among American scientists, occurred what the editor of the Bulletin of the Atomic Scientists, Eugene Rabinowitch, called "the conspiracy to preserve our civilization by scaring men into rationality."
 The editor of "World Constitution," Robert Maynard Hutchins, saw the atomic bomb as heralding the “good news of damnation” that would frighten people into world state.
 “Splitting the atom means uniting the world,” begins a 1946 review of literature which came to light following the “bomb’s early light.”
 People around the world and within the United States shared this sentiment.

-Written in June 1945 with "Postscript" added after the atomic attacks,The Anatomy of Peace stayed on America's best-seller lists for the next six months.
-A mordant account of the pathology of nations, it becoming the bible of the world government movement.
-By 1950, it had appeared in 20 languages and in 24 countries.
-Drafted on the day of the Hiroshima attack and soon developed into a book, Modern Man Is Obsolete by one of the prominent World Federalists, Norman Cousins, went through fourteen editions, appeared in seven languages, and had an estimated circulation in the United States of seven million.

-In late 1945, Manhattan Project scientists founded the Federation of American Scientists (FAS) and published the first volume of Bulletin of Atomic Scientists.
-Few months later, they published a book, titled One World or None.
-It sold more than 100,000 copies.
-FAS had reached a peak of 3,000 members in 1946.
-A substantial number of them, including Einstein, thought the answer lay in world government.
-The next year, their Bulletin introduced its famous Doomsday Clock.